-Heading up to TakTak waterfall in Santa Monica is a full-day adventure to the north part of the island.
+Heading up to TakTak Falls in Santa Monica is a full-day adventure to the north part of the island.
 From General Luna the waterfall is 1.5-hour drive but is well worth the effort.
 We enjoyed the waterfall to ourselves.
 Cliff jumping, tree jumping, and exploration to the top of the falls were the highlights of the adventure.

 How to get to TakTak Waterfall on Siargao